Josh Talks

 Josh Talks is an Indian media platform headquartered in Gurugram, Haryana which hosts content in 10 languages.
 Josh Talks was awarded with the National Media Award by Honorable President of India, Ram Nath Kovind and also featured in Forbes magazine 'Asia 30 Under 30' list for 2018.

 History

 The company was founded in 2015 by Shobhit Banga and Supriya Paul.
 It is seed-funded by investors such as Ritesh Malik (Founder of Innov8), Sumit Ranka (Founder of Thinkpot) amongst other names in the Indian investor circuit.

 Josh Talks began its journey with conferences in 2014 in Delhi and Bengaluru.
 The speakers were social activists, business leaders, entrepreneurs, scientists, academics, administrators, sportspeople, authors, musicians, actors and other artists.

 The marquee Josh Talks LEAP 2016 took place October, featuring 24 speakers and 5,000 attendees.
 In August 2017, the company has been on the road with monthly conferences in various tier 2 cities across India.

-Josh Talks on 27 February raised $1.5 million in pre-Series A funding round led by New York-based Media Development Investment Fund (MDIF).
+Josh Talks on 27 February raised $1.5 million in pre-Series A funding round led by New York City-based Media Development Investment Fund (MDIF).